Alexmathai2001/Alexmathai2001/README.md

 - 🌱 Enjoy to do programming and sharing knowledge 🚀

-- 💬 Ask me about **Full Stack Web Development, Python, DBMS, MySQL**
+- 💬 Ask me about **Full Stack Web Development, Python, DBMS, Mongodb , TailwindCSS**

 - 👨‍💻 Check out my personal portfolio : **<a href="#" target="_blank">Portfolio</a>**